What is Hoarding Disorder?

 How Is Hoarding Disorder Prevented?

 There is no known way to prevent hoarding disorder.
-The best way to prevent the negative effects of hoarding behavior is to watch for the early signs and seek treatment for the sufferer as soon as possible.
-Treating any co-existing conditions (anxiety, depression, etc.) is likely to help, as well.
+The best way to prevent the adverse effects of hoarding behavior is to watch for the early signs and seek treatment for the sufferer as soon as possible.
+Treating any co-existing conditions (anxiety, depression, etc.) is likely also to help.

 Hoarding Disorder Caregiver Tips